Jewish cosmology: Book of Enoch

 The heavenly gates, which offer passageways for the sun and moon to pass through the heavenly firmament, are largely described in the Astronomical Book.
 In total, there are twelve sun-moon gates: six in the east for rising every morning and six in the west for setting.
 These gates form six pairs between east and west: each of the six eastern gates have a directly opposite gate in the west, and if the sun rises from a specific eastern gate, it will set in its corresponding western gate.
 The sun consecutively passes through each of the six gate-pairs 30 or 31 times in a row (corresponding to a month), and it does this for each pair of gates twice per year, with the total Enochic calendar adding up to 364 days.
 The need for all these gates may have arisen because human observers saw that the sun does not always rise and set from the exact same eastern and western points in the sky every day.
 The celestial journey of the sun was assisted by a chariot carrying it and a push from favorable winds (which, in 1 Enoch, also explains the movements of the stars).
 The daily journey of the sun is complete when it enters the corresponding western gate as it sets.
-The moon uses the same gates as the sun, and it also uses the suns light.
+The moon uses the same gates as the sun, and it also uses the sun's light.
 1 Enoch also has gates for where the major winds come from, divided into favorable winds and unfavorable winds for humans.
 To explain where the elements and luminaries go when they exit through gates, 1 Enoch has large storehouses.
 There are four types: storehouses for winds, for thunder and lightning, for water and rain, and for the luminaries.